nasa/cumulus-orca/tasks/request_status_for_granule/README.md

         Returns: A Dict with the following keys:
             'granule_id' (str): The unique ID of the granule to retrieve status for.
             'job_id' (str): The unique ID of the asyncOperation.
-            'restore_destination' (str): The name of the glacier bucket the granule is being copied to.
             'request_time' (DateTime): The time, in UTC isoformat, when the request to restore the granule was initiated.
             'completion_time' (DateTime, Optional):
-                The time, in UTC isoformat, when all granule_files were no longer 'pending'.
+                The time, in UTC isoformat, when all granule_files were no longer 'pending'/'staged'.

     get_most_recent_job_id_for_granule(granule_id: str, db_connect_info: Dict[str, <built-in function any>]) -> str